zonemaster/zonemaster/test-zone-data/COMMON/README.md

 # COMMON

-This directory holds zonefiles and `coredns` configuration files that are common to all or many test cases.
+This directory holds zone files and `coredns` configuration files that are common to all or many test cases.